abiosoft/colima/docs/FAQ.md

    ```

-### How to customize Docker config e.g. add insecure registries?
+### How to customize Docker config (e.g., adding insecure registries or registry mirrors)?

 * v0.3.4 or lower